abstract road

 The State dropped the DUI.

-The defendant was found passed out in his car.
-Officers noticed an odor of alcohol, slurred speech, and bloodshot eyes.
-He refused to perform any roadside tests and was arrested for DUI.
+The defendant was stopped after he was observed driving westbound in the eastbound lanes.
+He also hopped a grass median.
+Upon contact, the officers noticed an odor of alcohol, slurred speech, and bloodshot eyes.
+He also had a flushed face, appeared disoriented, was repeating himself, and was argumentative.
+After refusing to perform roadside tests, he was arrested for DUI.
 He later refused a breath test.

 The State dropped the DUI.